sigp/lighthouse/book/src/faqV2.md

 For these reasons, we recommend that you make your node publicly accessible.

 Lighthouse supports UPnP.
-If you are behind a NAT with a router that supports UPnP you can simply ensure UPnP is enabled (Lighthouse will inform you in its initial logs if a route has been established).
-You can also manually set up port mappings in your router to your local Lighthouse instance.
+If you are behind a NAT with a router that supports UPnP, you can simply ensure UPnP is enabled (Lighthouse will inform you in its initial logs if a route has been established).
+You can also manually [set up port mappings](./advanced_networking.md) in your router to your local Lighthouse instance.
 By default, Lighthouse uses port 9000 for both TCP and UDP.
 Opening both these ports will make your Lighthouse node maximally contactable.